area17/twill/README.md

     ]
 ])
 ```

-You can override each components of the listing in your module views folder:
-- _column.blade.php
-- _column_with_edit_link.blade.php
-- _create_action.blade.php
-- _delete_action.blade.php
-- _edit_action.blade.php
-- _paginator.blade.php
-- _publish_action.blade.php
-- _sort_action.blade.php
-- _sort_link.blade.php

-Or globally for all your modules by creating a blade view in `admin/layouts/resources with the same filename.

-You can also add columns after the publication state and before the edit action by creating `_before_index_headers.blade.php/_after_index_header.blade.php` and `_before_index_columns.blade.php/_after_index_columns.blade.php` in your admin module views directory.

 You can add more filters than the automatically added ones (using the fFilterList convention in your controller) by adding an `extra_filters` section to your index view.